rafaelcgama/nexxera/README.md

 This API ins consisted of 3 endpoints with the following functionalities:

-* **/accounts/**: perform curd operations for accounts
+* **/accounts/**: perform crud operations for accounts
 * **/transactions/**: perform crud operations for transactions
 * **/statement/**: filters transactions to display transactions and balances in different periods and by transaction types

 In order to use the program, an account (or more) must be created using the **account** endpoint.
-Once that's done, the transactions need to be insert via the **transaction**.
+Once that's done, the transactions need to be inserted via the **transaction**.
 Finally, the statements can be created using the **statement** endpoint using the dates of your choice.

 ### **Create an account**